 The color range for soapstone is typically in grays, blues and greens, with light flowing veins or variegations.
 Soapstone turns to a darker color with use or when treated with mineral oil.
 It is perfect for achieving that warm “old-fashioned,” “rustic,” “early-American” look.
 Soapstone countertops are very resistant to heat, which makes them suitable for installing in the kitchen and near wood or pellet stoves.
-It is a non-porous stone, so there is no need to seal.
+Since it is a non-porous stone there is no need to seal.
 It’s also versatile enough to be used with very modern designs.
-Does the idea of soapstone counters in your home intrigue you?
+Does the idea of soapstone countertops in your home intrigue you?
 Contact us today to learn more about this increasingly popular stone choice.